ece4078dev/ECE4078_Lab_2025/Week11/README.md

 ## Marking procedure
 The final demo marking [procedure](../Week09-10/C2_marking.md#marking-steps) and [rules](../Week09-10/C2_marking.md#4-rules) is the same as your trial run in C2.
 However please look at the key changes in [C2_marking.md](../Week09-10/C2_marking.md#key-changes-for-final-demo) and the [README.md](../Week09-10/README.md#key-changes-for-final-demo) in Week09-10.

+## Changelist
+- Clarified object localisation marking formula to replace references to target with object
+	- Object localisation scores against all objects in the environment
 ---

 ## Final Demo marking scheme